c-neto/ansible-setup-my-workstation/README.md

 │   └── ...
 ├── role-setup-terminal         # configure terminal prompt with zsh + starship │   └── ...
-├── playbook-all.yml            # run all roles
+├── playbook.yml                # run all roles
-├── playbook-only-terminal.yml  # run only role-setup-terminal
 └── Makefile                    # shortcut to setup venv and run the ansible playbook
 ```